pfsense/docs/source/highavailability/troubleshooting-high-availability-clusters.rst

 Side effects of having that set incorrectly include:

 -  Traffic only reaching the target VM in promisc mode on its NIC
--  Inability to reach the CARP IP from the target VM when the “real” IP of the primary firewall is reachable
+-  Inability to reach the CARP IP from the target VM when the "real" IP of the primary firewall is reachable
 -  Port forwards or other inbound connections to the target VM work from some IPs and not others.